March 17, 2026

 Maureen Found Her Voice

 Maureen* was orphaned at a young age and raised by her elderly grandmother in a rural Kenyan community.
-Her grandmother, who was sickly and partially blind, loved her deeply but struggled to provide the stability and protection Maureen needed.
-In a community where harmful practices such as severe bodily harm and early marriage were widely accepted, girls were often valued more for the bride price they might bring than for the potential they carried.
-With limited protection at home and mounting pressure from cultural norms, Maureen was at risk of losing her education — and her voice — before she had the chance to grow strong.
+Her grandmother, who was ill and partially blind, loved her deeply but struggled to provide the stability and protection Maureen needed.
+In a community where harmful practices such as female genital mutilation and forced child marriage were widely accepted, girls were often valued only for the bride price they might bring.
+With limited protection at home and mounting pressure from predatory cultural practices, Maureen was at risk of losing her education — and her voice — before she had the chance to grow strong.

 Finding Safety, Stability & Identity

 When she entered Kids Alive Kenya’s Karundas Residential Program in 2016, she was timid and withdrawn.
 Her quietness was more than shyness.
-Having grown up in an environment where her future could be decided for her, Maureen had internalized a fragile sense of worth.
-Even when she knew the answers in class at Hall Mead School, she hesitated to speak.
-Her academic struggles reflected something deeper — she was unsure her voice mattered.
+Having grown up in an environment where she had no voice, Maureen thought she was worthless.
+Even when she knew the answers in class at Hall Mead School, she was silent.
+Her academic struggles reflected something deeper — she thought her voice didn't matter.

-At Karundas and Hall Mead, Maureen encountered steady, holistic care.
+At Kids Alive Kenya, Maureen encountered steady, holistic care.
 Through trauma-informed teaching, counseling, mentorship, and consistent spiritual discipleship, she began to experience stability.
 Caregivers introduced her to the love of Christ — not as an abstract idea, but as a defining truth that called her into a relationship with a Heavenly Father.
 Slowly, she began to believe she was cherished and created with purpose.

 As her confidence grew, so did her performance.
 She completed primary school in 2022, advanced through Junior Secondary School by 2025, and entered Senior Secondary School in 2026 — milestones that had once seemed impossible for her.